Keeping Relationships Strong as we Age

 Accept that your friendships may change.
 In midlife, some of your friends may want to have a different relationship with you than they had when you were younger.
 This is a natural part of human growth and development.

-Take extra steps to stay close with friends who move away.
+Take extra steps to stay close to friends who move away.
 Plan for how you’ll stay in touch after a friend moves to a new community.
 Can you visit regularly?
 Have a weekly or monthly telephone conversation or online connection?
 Continue to celebrate some important events together?

 Get involved in community activities.
 These are a great way to strengthen old relationships and build new ones because they allow you to spend time with people who share your goals and interests.
 Consider volunteering.
-Or check the calendar of events online to find out about meetings of local organizations that may need your help.
+Or check the calendar of events online to find out about meetings of local organisations that may need your help.

 Join a group of people who share your interests.
 Visit MeetUp to search for existing groups of people who have the same hobby, passion, or values, or tell others that you want to start a group.